 Support for personally-owned employee devices is limited.
 Our support structure is funded and designed to provide support for only devices and equipment that TCU owns.
 See the BYOD Policy for more information about support for personal devices.
 Support for student-owned devices is limited to network connections and email setup.

 Our consultants have experience with all of the application software that comes on the standard campus image.
 Furthermore, assistance is provided for any campus licensed software, such as Adobe CC and SPSS.
 Keep in mind that we do not have experience with every third party application that you can download to your machine and we may refer you to the manufacturer for assistance.
 Following is a list of the base items installed on our image:

-– Adobe Reader – Altris (System Management Tool) – Office 2010 – iTunes/Quicktime – Internet Explorer – Sophos (Virus Protection) – 7-Zip – Identity Finder (SPI Scanner) – Secunia (3rd Party Management Tool.
+–Adobe Acrobat DC –Adobe Creative Cloud – Altiris (System Management Tool) – Office 2019 – iTunes/Quicktime – Internet Explorer – Sophos (Virus Protection) – 7-Zip – Spirion (SPI Scanner) – WINSCP – VLC – Secunia (3rd Party Management Tool).

--Adobe Reader – Office 2011 – iLife – iTunes/Quicktime – Safari – Sophos (Virus Protection) – Identity Finder (SPI Scanner) – Casper (System Management Tool)
+–Adobe Acrobat DC – Adobe Creative Cloud – Office 2019 – iTunes – Quicktime Player – Safari – Sophos (Virus Protection) – Spirion (SPI Scanner) – Jamf Pro (System Management Tool)